Stock market today: Asian stocks mixed after Fed comments on inflation - ExBulletin

 Wall Street had seen a tear this year, with the S&P 500 up nearly 14% on hopes that inflation would come down fast enough that the Federal Reserve would soon stop raising interest rates.
 This would relieve the economy and could allow it to avoid a recession.
 Some analysts believe the recovery has gone too far, too fast as inflation has remained stubbornly high, which could force the Fed to hold higher rates for longer.

-Fed Chairman Jerome Powell said Wednesday that “the process of getting inflation back to 2% still has a long way to go.
-He again said that a few more rate hikes may be on the way, although that the speed of the increases is likely to slow down after moving at breakneck speed since the start of last year.
+Fed Chairman Jerome Powell said on Wednesday that “the process of getting inflation back to 2% still has a long way to go. breakneck speed since early 2022.

 Given how far we’ve come, it may make sense to raise rates, but do so at a more moderate pace, he said in testimony before a House of Representatives committee.
 He compared that to slowing down from 75 miles per hour on a 50 freeway, then even slower as you approach the destination.

 High rates have already helped cause three high-profile bankruptcies in the US banking system.
-The banking sector remains under pressure, even after the federal government moved quickly to provide support.
+THE the banking sector remains under pressureeven after the federal government moved quickly to provide support.

 Smaller and regional banks account for about 50% of U.S. commercial and industrial lending, according to Ann Miletti, head of active equities at Allspring Global Investments.
 And the pressure on these banks would make it harder for small and medium-sized businesses to get loans, which would hurt the economy.